Oleggio/five-nines-arch-katas/hld/scenarios/dynamic-pricing/README.md

 # Dynamic Pricing Calculation

 ## Overview
 To stay competitive, attract more users and use more vehicles, MobiCorp applies machine learning to determine the current price based on multiple variables.

+> Note: AI scenario is described in detail in [Appendix B](/requirements/Appendix%20B%3A%20AI%20scenarios%20explained.md).

 ## Container View